 At the slaughterhouse

 Rough handling during catching and transportation to slaughter can be painful and frightening.
-The birds often suffer broken legs and wings during the process, and arrive at the slaughterhouse in abject distress.
+The birds often suffer broken legs and wings during the process and arrive at the slaughterhouse in abject distress.
 Once there, they may be shackled by their feet and hung from those broken legs for several minutes before they are stunned in electrified water.
-If their wings touch the water first, they will suffer an agonising electric shock.
+If their wings touch the water first, they will suffer an agonizing electric shock.